teresa-nguyen/teresa-nguyen-website/pages/posts/1-controlled-input.md

 # Learning About Controlled Inputs in React

 Form elements in HTML (`<input>`, `<textarea>`, and `<select>`) maintain their own state in the browser and will update based on user input.
-However, in React, state is kept in the state property within the component and are updated with setState().
-The browser input state and the React state may not be the same value.
+However, in React, state is kept in the state property within the component and is updated with setState().
+The browser input and React state may not be the same value.

 Controlled input solves this by making React act as our source of truth.

-The value of the input will be set by the value of the React state, and any update on the input by the user will trigger setState to change the React state.
+The input value will be set by the value of the React state, and any update on the input by the user will trigger setState to change the React state.

 ```jsx
 import { useState } from 'react'